jbaruch/google-calendar-sync/README.md

    * Assign your personal calendar's email to the personalCalendarId constant within the script.
    * Adjust settings like the block event's name (it's private, so don't sweat on it too much) and how far in the future events should be blocked according to your preferences.
    * Review line 60 to decide on including all-day events, lengthy events (probably out-of-office events and such), and weekends.
-   * Don't forget to click save (the "save" icon, kids, is  a floppy disk, google it or ask ChatGPT).
+   * Don't forget to click save (the "save" icon, kids, is  a floppy disk; google it or ask ChatGPT).
 4. Naming:
    * Rename the project from "Untitled Project" to something useful, like "Calendar Sync".
    * While on it, rename the script file from `Code.gs` to `CalendarSync.gs` for good measure.